 Nutrition information is only estimated, and depends on the coating, topping or filling.
 Information is based on a plain doughnut.

-Please do not write to ask me any questions if you did NOT weigh the ingredients, or follow the directions as written.
-As you can see there are over 1000 comments and many are questions; please read these first.
+Please do not write to ask me any questions if you did not weigh the ingredients, or follow the directions as written.
+As you can see, there are over 1000 comments and many are questions; please read the following FAQs first.

 Question: Can I make the dough ahead of time and fry them the next day?